These Lemon Gooey Bars get a triple dose of lemon, from lemon cake, lemon zest, and lemon curd. Moist, chewy, and amazing!

 - 1/4 cup sweetened condensed milk

-Preheat oven to 350 degrees.
-Line a 9x9 baking pan with foil and coat with cooking spray.
+Preheat oven to 350 degrees F. Line a 9x9 baking pan with parchment paper.

 With an electric mixer, cream the butter until smooth and fluffy.
 Beat in the cake mix, egg, and lemon zest until combined and a thick dough forms.